-1. Hold the thin tube where it bends, and gently place the dome into the ear canal.
-Push the dome far enough into the ear canal so that the thin tube lies flush with the head.

-- correctly into your ear. - 3.
+- 1. Hold the thin tube where it bends, and gently place the dome into the ear canal.
+Push the dome far enough into the ear canal so that the thin tube lies flush with the head. - 2.
+It is important that the tube and the dome fit correctly into your ear. - 3.
 When the dome is place correctly, you should not be able to see the thin tube sticking out when facing a mirror.

-Note: You should never attempt to bend or modify the shape of the thin tube.
+$^{\prime\prime}$ Note: You should never attempt to bend or modify the shape of the thin tube.

-Removal (domes/custom earmoulds with thin tubes)
+Removal (domes/custom earmolds with thin tubes)

 - 1. Hold the thin tube with your thumb and forefinger and remove the tube. - 2.
-For thin tube custom earmoulds, grasp the removal string and pull the earmould outward. - 3.
+For thin tube custom earmolds, grasp the removal string and pull the earmold outward. - 3.
 Consult your hearing care professional if you have difficulties removing the hearing instrument.